apider/whale-alert-es-pub/README.md

 You need to change the repository url & port in <code>manifest.yaml</code> on line <code>24</code>, as manifest uses my local repo.

 ## enhancements
-All remaining messy static configs like ES-url, index, repository etc can probably be switched for ENV VARS.
+Some remaining messy static configs like repository etc can probably be switched for ENV VARS.

 ## Dashboard
 Dashboard & viz export can be found in file <code>kibana-dashboard-and-viz-export.json</code>